Jacques Carayon

 Jacques Carayon (11 November 1916 – 1997) was a French entomologist, best known for his pioneering research into traumatic insemination.
-Carayon was Chairman of Entomology at the National Museum in Paris from 1975-1985.
+Carayon was Chairman of Entomology at the National Museum in Paris from 1975 to 1985.

 Career

-Carayon was born on November 16, 1916 in Toulouse, France, the eldest of three children.
+Carayon was born on November 16, 1916, in Toulouse, France, the eldest of three children.
 His father, a medical doctor, died in 1938.
 This loss, coupled with an illness of his own, prevented Carayon from pursuing his medical studies, and he instead studied natural history in Paris.
 In 1946 and 1947, Carayon undertook expeditions to West Africa and Cameroon, and attended international entomological congresses across Europe and North America, before being elected to the Permanent Committee on International Entomological Congresses in 1980.
 Carayon spent his entire career based in Paris.
-He was President of the Entomological Society of France from 1956, and Chairman of Entomology at the National Museum in Paris from 1975-1985 or 1986.
+He was President of the Entomological Society of France from 1956, and Chairman of Entomology at the National Museum in Paris from 1975 to 1985 or 1986.